pvico/RX-Dual-Power/README.md

 The magnet shown above will be detected when it is about 2.5cm (1") either *directly above* or *directly below* the AH180 (not on the side).
 Position the RX Dual Battery Switch PCB appropriately in the model to be able to power off/on without opening any canopy or cover.

 Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off.
 Press any button to power on.

+Powering off the model is achieved by the MCU setting both CTL1 and CTL2 lines to high.

 When the model is powered off, the current consumed should be minimal (less than 100µA).